 Queensland’s fisheries resources can be legally harvested by commercial, recreational and indigenous fishers.
 There is growing community interest in the sustainability of Queensland’s fishing activities, including the status of the state’s fish stocks.

-Queensland assesses the status of about 80 stocks every 2 years.
-These assessments combine catch, effort and biological data to assign a status to each stock using nationally accepted protocols described in the Status of Australian Fish Stocks report.
+Fish stocks are assessed in Queensland every 2 years combining catch, effort and biological data to assign a status to each stock using nationally accepted protocols described in the Status of Australian Fish Stocks report.

 - mangrove jack (Gulf of Carpentaria)

 Queensland is taking part in the 5th national Status of Australian Fish Stocks process in 2020.